-We invite you to learn about web accessibility by visiting the WebAIM, n to Web Accessibility page, by visiting our resources library and by exploring our 3-Part Simple Survey and Accessibility Bytes page.
+We invite you to learn about web accessibility by visiting the WebAIM, n to Web Accessibility page, by visiting our resources library, and by exploring our 3-Part Simple Survey and Accessibility Bytes page.

-Simple Survey and
+Resource Library Simple Survey and

-A digital accessibility resource list where you can explore and learn more about digital accessibility.
+A digital accessibility explore and learn more about digital accessibility.